II: Reading Data & IPEDS

 • This a resource for you to use for assignments and other work, feel free to change it to suit your needs

-• Generally I just “Save As” the template everytime I make a new script
+• Generally you can just “Save As” the template everytime you make a new script

 • The script header block is a useful way to keep more info than a file name can